On the Acceleration of the Multi-Level Monte Carlo Method: Multi-level Monte Carlo simulation

-Here, we have to point out, that both approximations ${Y^l}^{(i)}$ and ${Y^{l-1}}^{(i)}$ are simulated simultaneously based on the same realisation of the underlying driving random process whereas $({Y^l}^{(i)},{Y^{l-1}}^{(i)})$ and $({Y^l}^{(j)},{Y^{l-1}}^{(j)})$ are independent realisations for $i \neq j$. \\ \\ Now, there are two sources of errors for the approximation.
-On the one hand, we have a systematical error due to the discrete time approximation $Y^h$ based on step size $h$ which is given by the bias of the method.
-On the other hand, there is a statistical error from the estimator for the expectation of $f(Y)$ by the Monte Carlo simulation.
+Now, there are two sources of errors for the approximation.
+On the one hand, we have a systematical error that depends on the dimension of $\mathbb{X}_{h_l}$ due to the discrete time approximation $Y^l \in \mathbb{X}_{h_l}$ based on step size $h_l$ which is given by the bias of the method.
+On the other hand, there is a statistical error from the estimator for the expectation of $f(Y^l)$ by the Monte Carlo simulation.
 Therefore, we consider the root mean-square error

+of the multi-level Monte Carlo method in the following.
+In order to rate the performance of an approximation method, we will analyse the root mean-square error of the method compared to the computational costs.
+Therefore, we denote by $C(Y)$ the computational costs of the approximation method $Y$.
+In order to determine $C(Y)$, one may use a cost model where e.g.\ each operation or evaluation of some function is charged with the price of one unit, i.e.\ one counts the number of needed mathematical operations or function evaluations.
+Further, each random number that has to be generated to compute $Y$ may also be charged with the price of one unit.